g1257/YaSpinWave/README.md

 * The LAPACK and BLAS libraries
 * The GSL library
 * PsimagLite (see below)
+* SPFv7 (for the classical Monte Carlo; see below)

 ## Optional Software

 * make or gmake (only needed to use the Makefile)
 * perl (may be needed to run some auxiliary script)

 ## Quick Start

 1. Use your distribution repository tool to install gcc with support for C++, the LAPACK and BLAS libraries, the gsl library, make, perl, doxygen and git if you don't have them.

 2. Issue